ComputationalRadiationPhysics/picongpu-workshop/index.md

-# Welcome the PIConGPU workshop webpage
+# Welcome to the PIConGPU workshop webpage

 The next PIConGPU user workshop will be held at [HZDR](https://www.hzdr.de) from 18th till 22nd of February 2019.
 The workshop schedule, the lectures, and exercises can be found below.
 If you have any questions, please contact [Marco Garten](mailto:m.garten@hzdr.de).